-The NEB is unaffected by the savings measure as announced in Budget 2012 however the department will receive $13.5 million over two years to strengthen pipeline safety.
-It is expected that inspections will increase from 100 to 150 per year and the number of annual comprehensive audits will double from 3 to 6.
+The NEB was unaffected by the savings measure announced in Budget 2012.
+Conversely the department received additional funding to strengthen pipeline safety.
+Inspections increased from 100 to 150 per year and the number of annual comprehensive audits doubled from 3 to 6.

 Approval by Senior Officials